Tuesday

 Actress Tatum O'Neal Opens Up About Living With Rheumatoid Arthritis

-Actress Tatum O’Neal opening up about her struggle with rheumatoid arthritis - and the toll its taken on her body i
+Actress Tatum O’Neal opened up about her struggle with rheumatoid arthritis - and the toll its taken on her body - i

 n an Instagram post.
 O'Neal, 56, shared a photo of her back, covered with surgery scars and bruises, to demonstrate what it's like to live with rheumatoid arthritis (RA).